sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 ## Autoscaling

-Autoscaling allows you to set up automatic cluster scaling based on Ambari metrics or based on time.
+Autoscaling allows you to adjust cluster capacity based on Ambari metrics and alerts, as well as schedule time-based capacity adjustment.
 When creating an autoscaling policy, you define:

 * An **alert** that triggers a scaling policy.
+An alert can be based on an Ambari metric or can be time-based.
 * A **scaling policy** that adds or removes a set number of nodes to a selected host group when the conditions defined in the attached alert are met.

 **Metric-based Autoscaling**